BabakShah/FSD-SimpleWebPage/README.md

 # FSD-SimpleWebPage
-Full Stack Developer Project: Building a simple website using HTML and CSS
+Full Stack Developer Project: Building a simple website using HTML and CSS.